gillius/jalleg/README.md

 DLL/so library.
 The bindings were generated in part from the [JNAerator](http://jnaerator.googlecode.com/) project, then manipulated to fit the needs and style for jalleg.

+Allegro was a library I originally worked with a lot when I was learning C/C++ development in DOS in the late 1990s, and has always a special meaning to me.
+Allegro 5 is a modern, cross-platform variation of the library supporting hardware rendering and even mobile development.
+Allegro is a simple library to use and programming a game is a great way to get into learning programming.
+My hope is that jalleg expands the Allegro fun to Java and all the JVM languages.

 Getting Started
 ---------------